moellpau/feodo-analytics/README.md

 ## Archicture diagram and used technologies
 ![Architecture diagram](/visuals/architecture_diagram.png)*Architecture diagram*

+#### Used technologies
+* Dynanmo DB
+* AWS Lambda
+* Local Python scripts

 ## How to execute & run

-Runnable on every machine (Win, Linux, Mac)
+Explain how to run and execute our code, installed/used libraries and lambda function Runnable on every machine (Win, Linux, Mac)